Chapter 16: Strange Rains

 Chapter 16 of the City of Gargoyles: Book 2 of the Light-Father Trilogy

 “Is that a vortex up there?”
-Mouse said nervously, pointing at a looming funnel illuminated by lightning.
+Mouse said nervously, pointing at a snaking funnel illuminated by lightning.
 “We saw one six years ago from the museum in Crawcester where we were hiding from the Order.
 Huge hailstones smashed all the skylights and statues to pieces!
 They were much bigger than the ones earlier and they whistled as they fell: they were the size of boulders!”

 “I hope it’s a good omen, Mother Nightshade.”

-“A cruel memory,” Mouse sniffed, the tears coursing down her face.
-“Four years ago we were all searching for food in the centre of town and we were attacked by a huge pack of dogs.
+“A cruel memory, Mother Nightshade,” Mouse sniffed, the tears coursing down her face.
+“Four years ago we were searching for food in the centre of town and we were attacked by a huge pack of dogs.
 Leo and Jana could not run as fast as us as they were still unwell from eating bad food.
 The dog pack ate them alive and as we ran away, we could hear them screaming and begging us to save them.
 Saul and David never forgave themselves and we all cried for days until Mother Moss told us that we did the right thing as their sacrifice allowed us to survive when they could not.”

 “I know, Mouse, I know.
 I lost my parents as well but I will never forget them: they will always be in my memories.”

 Mouse wiped her eyes as the rain slackened only for the heavens to be rent by fusillades of lightning flashes, some of which struck the rails on the viaduct sending flashes sparking past them along the tracks.
 The discharges worked their way into Milverburg itself making one of the Ferals by the Phoenix leap into the air as he was playing on the tracks, still wet from harvesting fish.